uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #1710 on 07/01/22, Maximum Units on a Truck <br>
 -Added a python solution to leetcode #2315 on 07/01/22, Count Asterisks <br>
 -Added a python solution to leetcode #1021 on 07/05/22, Remove Outermost Parentheses <br>
+-Added a python solution to leetcode #509 on 07/06/22, Fibonacci Number (one method pushed, another pushed later [more pythonic solutions]) <br>